HydraMeshnet/developer-portal/hydra.md

 ### Run Devnet Node

 The `devnet` is a network of many forgers and relay nodes for experimentation.
 (The closest concept is called `testnet` in BTC).
-To participate in IoP's devnet network, you can use either Docker or core-control.
+To participate in IOP's devnet network, you can use either Docker or core-control.
 It takes only minutes to install and start a relay or forger node.

 <div class="alert alert-info">
   A full state synchronization may take hours depending on your server's performance.